hslr-s/sun-panel-doc/docs/faq/faq.md

 If the following issues still do not solve your problem, you can seek help through the [community](/introduce/author_groups.html).
 :::

+## How long does the login session last?
+It always makes me log in frequently.

+In versions `v1.4.0` and earlier, the login session lasts for 72 hours.
+If you access the system within these 72 hours, the session will renew for another 72 hours.
+Starting from version `v1.4.0`, the default duration has been changed to 168 hours (7 days).
+The renewal mechanism is still in place, and you can also configure the expiration duration yourself in the [configuration file](../advanced/config.md).
+Open the configuration file and find `token_expires=168` under the `base` section.
+Change `168` to the number of hours you want to set.
+Save the file and restart the project for the changes to take effect.

 ## Is Import and Export a Backup Feature?

 Import and export are not backup features.
 They can only export the basic configuration of the icon cards in JSON format, not the image files.
 Currently, the project does not have a built-in backup feature, but it will be considered in the future.